PREPARING FOR SELECTION

 Students living in Greek blocks are expected to live in the block for the entire academic year (unless studying abroad).
 These students are expected to follow the same residence hall guidelines in the Guide To Community Living.
 Students living on blocks are expected to contribute positively to the residence hall community.
 The chapter may be held responsible for the behavior of members living in the block.

-Yes, but you are committed to living on campus for the full academic year.
+Yes, but you are committed to living on campus for the full academic year – meaning you’ll need to complete a room change into another on-campus room.

-Students studying abroad during the Fall Semester will NOT select housing during General Room Selection.
+Students studying abroad during the Fall Semester will NOT select housing during Housing Selection for the full year.
 Instead, students abroad for the Fall Semester will be required to select their housing for the Spring Semester online in December.

 Students planning to study abroad during the Spring Semester should proceed with General Room Selection for the Fall Semester.
-During the Fall Semester, these students should notify the Office of Residence Life and Housing by visiting WIN > Virtual Campus > Residence Life and Housing > Room Change and selecting the appropriate reason.
+During the Fall Semester, these students should notify the Office of Residence Life and Housing by visiting the Housing Portal > Room Change and selecting the appropriate reason.

 During the spring semester, these students will be able to participate in General Room Selection for the following fall from abroad.